MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-connection.md

 <a name="switch"></a>

-## How to switch between sessions or logout
+## Switch between sessions or logout

 Once you log into the remote R server with the argument `session = TRUE`, a remote R session is created.
 You can switch between the remote R session and the local R session directly from the command line.
 The remote command line allows you to directly interact with an R Server 9.0.1 instance on another machine.